 Ear Pain & Injuries

-Injuries to the ear include Cauliflower Ear which is common in contact sports such as Rugby, especially amongst those who play in the srum!
-If you have an ear injury, particularly onewhich has affected your hearing it is important to seek medical attention.
-Other ear conditions include Swimmers ear, Ear wax, Glue ear and a Perforated ear drum.
+Injuries to the ear include Cauliflower ear which is a swelling or deformity due to impact and is common in contact sports such as Rugby.
+If you have an ear injury, particularly one which has affected your hearing it is important to seek medical attention.
+Other ear conditions include Swimmers ear, Earwax, Glue ear and a Perforated eardrum.

 Swimmer’s ear or otitis externa is an infection of the skin which lines the ear canal.
 This is common in swimmers and can be either a bacterial or a fungal infection.